National Highway 22 (India)

 National Highway 22 (NH 22) is a National Highway in India.
-This highway runs from Sonbarsa (Sitamarhi district) in Bihar to Lohardaga (Latehar district) in Jharkhand.
+This highway runs from Sonbarsa (Sitamarhi district) in Bihar to Chandwa in Jharkhand.
 Sonbarsa is situated on India/ Nepal border.

+History

+In August 2026, the Union cabinet approved the 4-lane road project worth 3,590 crore rupees connecting Muzaffarpur to Nepal border town of Sonabarsa as part of NH22.

 Route

 NH-22 passes through following cities in Bihar and Jharkhand from north to south direction:

 NH-22 at Hajipur-Muzaffarpur route.